 3. Go deeper

-Maybe you want to avoid crowds or you already checked the places off the list.
+Maybe you want to avoid crowds or you are returning to a destination where you already checked your top places off the list.
 Explore beyond the main visitor hubs in a destination.
 Explore the lesser-known cities and attractions.
 You might be surprised at the gems you find.

 Instead of a day trip to dive or snorkel the Great Barrier Reef, choose a liveaboard to truly see the magnificent sites without the clock